zichunhao/lgn-autoencoder/README.md

 - `-e` (`--num-epochs`): number of epochs to train.
 - `--loss-choice`: loss function to use.
 - `--train-fraction`: fraction of the data used for training.
-- `--data-path`: path to the training data.
+- `--data-paths`: paths to the training data.
-- `--test-data-path`: path to the test data.
+- `--test-data-paths`: paths to the test data.
+- `--map-to-latent`: aggregation method to the latent space.
+  - For `min&max`, min and max will be concatenated.
+  - For `min+max`, min and max will be added.
+  - For `mix`, a Lorentz group equivariant linear layer will mix the irreps to the latent space.
 - `--maxdim`: maximum weight of representation to keep in training (recommended: 2 or 3).
 - `--tau-latent-scalars`: number of (complexified) Lorentz scalars to keep in the latent space.
 - `--tau-latent-vectors`: number of (complexified) 4-vectors to keep in the latent space.